OsvaldoFurtado/web-service-data-acquisition/README.md

 # Web Service Data Acquisition

 ## Description
-This project is a Command Line Interface (CLI) application that extracts data from RESTful web services, specifically from the Kaggle API.
-The application allows you to download datasets from Kaggle, such as the Anscombe's Quartet example.
+This project is a Command Line Interface (CLI) application that extracts data from RESTful web services, specifically from the Kaggle API allowing you to download datasets from Kaggle.

 ## Requirements
 - Python 3.11+